Research Student

 Prior to this, I was an undergraduate student at Olabisi Onabanjo University (OOU),

-degree in Electrical and Electronics Engineering, advised by
+where I graduated with a Bachelor's degree in Electrical and Electronics Engineering, advised by

 Dr Peter Alao